jrodewig/wanderahead.github.io/_posts/2025-04-01-exploring-athens-go-beyond-the-game-in-this-trendy-college-town.md

 When people think of Athens, stadiums and football spring to mind, but this classic Southern city is growing as a tourist destination in its own right.
-On a casual trip through town, you’ll find award-winning restaurants, expansive nature and plenty of history.
-Wrap all three together, and it’s a getaway to remember.
+On a casual trip through town, you'll find award-winning restaurants, expansive nature and plenty of history.
+Wrap all three together, and it's a getaway to remember.

 <img